albertopasqualetto/Bulk-WhatsappWeb-Sender/README.md

 Numbers without country prefix fallback on the same country prefix of the sender number.

+Use `--help` flag to see all the command line options.

+:x: It is able to send videos only if Google Chrome is installed (not sure if Edge and other browsers are supported).

 :x: It is not able to send gifs and to send all the content of a folder.

 :x: It can only send videos with a maximum size of 16MB and documents with a maximum size of 100MB.